Til7701/Puzzled/README.md

 ## Build and Run

 You need to have Rust and Cargo installed.
-Then you can build and run the application with Gnome Builder or from the command line (more dependencies may be required):
+Then you can build and run the application with Gnome Builder (recommended) or from the command line (more dependencies may be required):

 ```bash